shiva-39/Wall_robo_project/wall_robot_project/Readme.md

 ## Development & Extras

 - MQTT publishing is optional and disabled by default — enable via config when you have a broker.
+ - Background job submission via `/api/v1/jobs` allows long-running plans to run asynchronously and be cancelled.
+ - Metrics: Prometheus `prometheus_client` is integrated and `/metrics` exposes counters and histograms for plan generation.
 - If you want CI (GitHub Actions) to run tests on push/PR I can add a workflow.

 ## Support